browserengineering/book/book/visual-effects.md

 [image-rendering]: https://developer.mozilla.org/en-US/docs/Web/CSS/image-rendering

-To add even more complication, in its full generality the *paint order* of drawing backgrounds and other painted aspects of a single element, and the interaction of its paint order with painting descendants, is [quite complicated][paint-order-stacking-context].
+In its full generality, the *paint order* of drawing backgrounds and other painted aspects of a single element, and the interaction of its paint order with painting descendants, is[quite complicated] [paint-order-stacking-context].
 :::

 [paint-order-stacking-context]: https://www.w3.org/TR/CSS2/zindex.html